-Until April 2020 the Lac Gueret property was in the development stage but, since April 2020, due to the current situation of surplus natural graphite on the world markets, combined with the unfavorable conditions of the financial markets for the financing of natural resources projects, management now focuses mainly on the value-added product project (PVA or secondary processing products) and the Company has no operating income, is mainly dependent on external funding for its development projects.
+The Company has no operating income, is mainly dependent on external funding for its development projects.
 Until now, it has financed its project with cash issuance of equity, borrowing, funds received from the Government of Quebec in the form of a resource-related tax credit and a mining tax credit for eligible exploration expenses and funds obtained from stock warrants and options exercised.

-As of December 31, 2020, the working capital of the Company was \$21,007,293, its accumulated deficit was \$92,183,120 and the net loss amounted to \$3,486,523 for the six-month period then ended.
-Working capital includes a cash amount of \$23,608,682.
+As of March 31, 2021, the working capital of the Company was \$19,738,820, its accumulated deficit was \$94,407,754 and the net loss amounted to \$5,711,157 for the nine-month periods then ended.
+Working capital includes a cash amount of \$21,182,345.